tapioca24/p5.capture/README.md

 | `stopCapturing()`         | Stop capturing                                                                     |
 | `captureState()`          | Returns the capture status as a string of `"idle"`, `"capturing"`, or `"encoding"` |

-The following example captures the first 100 frames:
+The following example captures the first 100 frames of a GIF video:

 ```js
 function setup() {